techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 pause 1000 ms
 ```

 **Explanation:**
-The `ticks` variable tracks how many times the loop has run.
-It is **not seconds**, just a counter.

-The `pause` slows the game down so the movement is visible.
+Ticks increases every cycle.
+The pause slows the game to a playable speed.
-Changing pause values changes difficulty:

-- 500 ms → faster game
-- 200 ms → increasingly chaotic
-- 50 ms → nearly impossible

-This is a good place to let children experiment safely.

 ---

-# Instructor Tips
+## Instructor Tips
-- Frequently remind learners: **one list → many obstacles**.
+- Reinforce: **one list → many obstacles**.
-- Narrate loops in everyday language, not code language.
-- Ask for predictions before running the program.
+- Ask for predictions before running code.
-- When buggy, ask: “Which stage is failing — movement, spawning, deletion, or collision?”

 ---

-# Common Misconceptions
+## Common Misconceptions
 - Arrays start at **0**, not 1.
 - Lists can hold **many** items.
-- You must remove old obstacles.
-- Collision must check **every** obstacle.
+- Removing off‑screen obstacles is essential.

 ---

-# Differentiation
+## Differentiation

-**Support:**
-- Provide a partially built starter (bird + movement).
+**Support:** partially built starter.
-- Let them focus on speed and timing adjustments.

-**Extend:**
-- Scoring based on survival time.
-- Increasing speed over time.
-- Sounds, special effects, custom patterns.
+**Extend:** scoring, speed changes, sound, patterns.

 ---

-# Reflection Questions
+## Reflection Questions
-- “What is an array in your own words?”
+- “What is an array?”
-- “Why is it helpful in Crashy Bird?”
+- “Why is it useful in Crashy Bird?”
 - “Where do we loop through the entire list?”

 ---